nodejs/node/deps/uv/README.md

 Linux using the GCC toolchain.

-MacOS using the GCC or XCode toolchain.
+OS X using the GCC or XCode toolchain.

 Solaris 121 and later using GCC toolchain.